UzmaSayyeda/Pill-Identifier/README.md

 #### Notes on the Data Cleaning/Preprocessing Process
-* For this model we utilized an S3 bucket for data storage.
+* For this model we utilized an S3 bucket for data storage
 * We downloaded the image files from the bucket and selected which consisted of 552 files
 * In Python using the split folders function we then split that into a training dataset and a validation dataset at a ratio=(.8, 0.1,0.1)